14th July 2018

 Playing in team Ellerstina with Adolfo Cambiaso, Gonzalo Pieres, Sr. and Carlos Gracida as his teammates, he won the Argentine Triple Crown in 1994.
 A nine-times winner of the Argentine Open, with three different team, he was the “Best Mounted Player Award” in the Argentine Open on three occasions: 2004, 2005 and 2007.

 Right from a very young age, his mother encouraged him and his brothers to play polo.
 By the time Dolfi, as he’s fondly known, turned 15, he had achieved a 6-goal handicap.
 This came after he won the Renault Cup Open with team La Martina in 1990.
-Four years later, following his Argentine Triple Crown victory, his handicap was promoted to 10-goal thus making him the youngest player ever to attain the highest rating of polo.
+Four years later, following his Argentine Triple Crown victory, his handicap was promoted to the ranking of 10-goal, thus making him the youngest player ever to attain the highest rating of polo.

-Along with his fellow 10-goaler from Argentina, he founded La Dolfina team in the year 2000.
-The team has won the most coveted trophy in Argentine polo- The Argentine Open- for a record 11 times in 17 years of its establishment.
-They will go into the 2018 edition as the defending champions.
+Along with his college fellow 10-goaler from Argentina, he founded La Dolfina team in the year 2000.
+The team has won the most coveted trophies in Argentine polo- The Argentine Open Cup- for a record 11 times in 17 years of its establishment.
+The team will go into the 2018 edition as the defending champions.
 Cambiaso and his team made history in 2015 when it became the first ever team to win the Argentine Triple Crown for three consecutive year- 2013,14 and 15.
 At present, he holds the number 1 spot in World Polo Tour rankings.